lulunac27a/r-shiny-dice-roller-app/README.md

-# Dice ROlling App in R Shiny
+# Dice Rolling App in R Shiny

 This is a dice rolling app built in R Shiny.